 Heroes: All characters are included in DDE.
 DD1 required paid DLC to access all heroes except the four base classes of Apprentice, Squire, Huntress, and Monk.

 Mana was the base currency in DD1.
 You used it to build defenses during missions, excess mana went into your bank, and gear was sold into mana.
 You had a 600 million soft cap without the aid of mana tokens, and a hard cap of 2 billion.

 Coins are now the base currency in DDE.
 You still use mana for building defenses during missions, however mana no longer has a use outside playing levels.
 Enemies now drop a combination of coins and mana as you play the game.
 There is not a reasonable cap on how many coins a player can possess.

 Level cap: When DD1 was very first released, the level cap was 60 and over the years slowly increased to level 100.
-DDE appears to follow a similar model, as its current level cap is 60.
+DDE's level cap is 60.

 New item types: There are a lot of new item types introduced in DDE; no longer is it just armor, weapons, pets and accessories!

 Amulets: These are in essence additional hero abilities, or spells that can be equipped.

 Crafting Materials: You'll find various crafting materials in chests while playing the game.
 They are explicitly used to materialize blueprints.

 Blueprints: Some dropped gear has a blueprint underneath them.
 These pieces of gear must be crafted before they can be equipped.
 Blueprints can be accessed by talking to the Shroomite in the second floor of the tavern, just above the tavernkeep.